GRI reporting: A guide for sustainability managers

 All resources can be found on the GRI website by following this link.

-When will the GRI Standards 2021 become mandatory?
+Have the GRI Standards 2021 already taken effect?

-The 2021 Standards have been in effect for reporting since 1 January 2023.
+Yes.
+For organisations choosing to apply the GRI Standards, the 2021 Standards have been in effect for reporting from 1 January 2023.

 Is it possible to omit certain disclosures or requirements?